It is nothing short of trite for a writer to describe the impact Brazilian Jiu-Jitsu had on the world of martial arts in the 90’s as “seismic.”

 Brazilian National Champion (2004 & 2006 middleweight, 2006 absolute).

 André Galvão is, without doubt, one of the greatest fighters in BJJ history.
-His reputation is one which comes without question.
+His reputation is one that comes without question.

-A technical master, Galvão has numerous titles to his name, including the IBJJF World Champion, IBJJF Pan American Champion (8x), and ADCC champion (2x).
-Galvão has 75 submissions in his 155 wins.
-His record is truly remarkable and one which is bound to see him remembered for years to come as one of the stand-outs of BJJ.
+A technical master, Galvão has numerous titles to his name, including the IBJJF World Championship (6x), IBJJF Pan American Championship (10x), ADCC World Championship (6x), UAEJJF World Pro Championship (3x), and European Championship (2x).
+Galvão has 73 submissions in his 157 wins.
+His record is truly remarkable, and one which is bound to see him remembered for years to come as one of the stand-outs of BJJ.

 ADCC Champion (2011)